davidcarboni/encrypted-file-upload/README.md

 Encryption is provided by your standard JCE providers, via the [Cryptolite](https://github.com/davidcarboni/Cryptolite) library.

-Data are encrypted using AES-128 in Counter (CTR) mode.
+Data are encrypted using AES-128 in Counter (CTR) mode by default.
 This should ensure compatibility with the majority of JVMs.
+If your JVM is configured for unlimited strength cryptography then larger encryption keys (AES-256) will be generated automatically.

 If you would like to look in detail at the encryption code, feel free to inspect, copy or replace the JCE code from Cryptolite.